Othergreengrasses/g2pErrorAnalysis/README.md

 a) Covering Grammer : Each line contain graphime and their corresponding pronunciation seperated by a tab.
 Refer [cg.tsv](data/cg.tsv) file inside data folder for more detail.

 b) Test output : This file contains three attributes in each line seperated by a tab.
-The attributes are - orthography, expected pronunciation, and hypothesized pronunciation.
+The attributes are - orthography, expected pronunciation, and hypothesized pronunciation (placed in the same order).
 Refer [test.tsv](data/test.tsv) file inside data folder for more detail.

 ## How to Run